 The city’s biggest dance presenter, White Bird, began in 1997 with a concert of dances by the late Paul Taylor.
 The company now brings both large-scale modern dance and big showcases of dance from around the world to the Arlene Schnitzer Concert Hall.
-(White Bird also presents at the Newmark Theatre, across the street from the Schnitz, and Lincoln Hall, five blocks away).
+(White Bird also presents at the Newmark Theatre, across the street from the Schnitz, and Portland State University’s Lincoln Hall, five blocks away).

 Touring Performances at the Arlene Schnitzer Concert Hall

 Although resident companies occupy much of the Arlene Schnitzer Concert Hall’s calendar, the venue also hosts many other events and touring shows.
 Lectures (Dan Rather, Madeleine Albright, and Anderson Cooper, for example), concerts (Tony Bennett, Andrew Bird, Thom Yorke), regular showcase events from the Portland Jazz Festival, and many others, pop up through the year.

 Ticket prices vary.
 Please check Arlene Schnitzer Concert Hall’s Website for current information.